2023-2024

 Interface

-We started with a full UI walkthrough of the product.
-Rather than rely on assumptions, we noted interface patterns across key screens and what components were currently used.
-This quickly revealed inconsistent button styles, form labels, and modal behaviors that had evolved without a shared structure, These inconsistencies made it difficult for users to predict system behavior and increased cognitive load for task completion.
+Different button styles, form labels, and modal behaviors had evolved without a shared structure.
+These variations made it difficult for users to predict system behavior and increased cognitive load for task completion.

 01